 Perhaps you can now see for yourselves that a metaphor can carry the narrative, emotion, pictures, sounds, feelings and thinking that connect with the inner minds of each speaker and listener.
 You could say that a metaphor will “carry” a story.

-So, on an NLP training, look out for being taught these fundamental tools well.
+So, on your next NLP Training Course, look out for being taught these fundamental tools well.
 They will save you a thousand, thousand words, making your day lighter and easier 🙂